MNiMORPH/tls-target/README.md

 Target for a RIEGL terrestrial laser scanner.
 The cylinder should be covered in retroreflective tape.

 ## Attribution
 Design by [Bobby Schulz](https://github.com/bschulz1701).
 Documentation by [Andrew D. Wickert](https://github.com/awickert/) and Bobby Schulz.
+Ideas and motivation for work, as well as target specifications and material suggestions, from [Stephen DeLong](https://www.usgs.gov/staff-profiles/stephen-b-delong).
 Please attribute following CC BY-SA 4.0 (see the [license](LICENSE)).
 The persistent citation to the most recent version available on Zenodo is as follows:

 ***Schulz, B., and A. D. Wickert. umn-earth-surface/tls-target. [doi:10.5281/zenodo.3873809](https://doi.org/10.5281/zenodo.3873809).***